FlySafair: History

-2025 strike & flight disruptions
+2025 strike and flight disruptions

 In July 2025, more than 200 FlySafair pilots, representing almost two-thirds of the airline’s cockpit crew, embarked on industrial action through the Solidarity trade union after rejecting a wage offer.
 The pilots requested a base salary increase of 10.5% for 2025/26, followed by annual increases of CPI plus 4.5% and CPI plus 4% in subsequent years.
 They also raised concerns about changes to rosters that they said negatively impacted leave allocation and work-life balance.

 FlySafair countered with a 5.7% increase to base pay, along with performance-based bonuses, which brought the overall cost-to-company increase to approximately 11.3%.
 The airline stated that this offer was both competitive and sustainable, given the broader economic environment.

 The strike began on 21 July 2025, resulting in the cancellation of about 12 to 13% of scheduled flights.
 This included 26 cancelled services on 21 July, and two more on 22 July, affecting operations out of the airline’s main bases.
 FlySafair notified affected passengers, offered refunds, and implemented contingency plans to minimise disruption.

 The airline noted that its pilots were among the top earners in the industry, with captains earning between R1.8 million and R2.3 million per year.
 Average flying hours stood at 63 per month, which FlySafair emphasised remained within regulatory limits.

 Following the announcement of a one-day strike, FlySafair responded with a seven-day lockout of the affected pilots.
 Solidarity then extended the strike declaration to 14 days.
 Talks between the airline and union were mediated by the Commission for Conciliation, Mediation and Arbitration.

 FlySafair defended its wage offer as being in line with market conditions, arguing that it struck a fair balance between pilot expectations, affordability for passengers, and the long-term financial health of the organisation.

+Recent developments

+In February 2026, South African private equity firm Harith General Partners agreed terms to purchase FlySafair, subject to regulatory approval.
+Harith Chairman Tshepo Mahloele said at the time that the deal would comprise around 15% of the equity firm's overall portfolio.
+Also at the time of the announcement, it was reported that FlySafair constituted over 60% of South African domestic airline seat capacity.

+In July 2026, the South African Competition Commission recommended that the Competition Tribunal approve the acquisition of FlySafair by Harith General Partners, with conditions.
+The deal would help the airline meet South African ownership rules.
+However, in August rival airline CemAir asked South Africa's Competition Tribunal to prohibit Harith's purchase, arguing that the state pension fund sits on both sides of the transaction and would leave competitors unable to match the terms available to the merged group.